lupyuen/lupyuen.github.io/src/expander.md

 lorawan_test
 ```

-Our LoRaWAN App calls GPIO Expander to attach an __Interrupt Handler Callback__ for GPIO 19...
+Our LoRaWAN App calls GPIO Expander to attach an __Interrupt Callback__ for GPIO 19...

 ```text
 init_gpio: change DIO1 to Trigger GPIO Interrupt on Rising Edge